ethicalAndroid/Pandoc-HowTo/docs/markdown-to-word.md

     <img src="select-last.png" alt="Picture of the end of the file path.">
     <figcaption>Figure 1</figcaption>
     </figure>
-1. Click the "Copy Address" option. _See figure 2._
+1. Click the "Copy Address as text" option. _See figure 2._
     <figure>
     <img src="copy-address.png" alt="Picture of the end of the file path.">
     <figcaption>Figure 2</figcaption>